-Nevertheless, it is interesting that Selkirk fails to G-mark the second occurrence of rice - that she produces the analysis in (51) and not the one in (52).
+Nevertheless, it is interesting that Selkirk fails to G-mark the second occurrence of rice - that she produces the analysis in (50) and not the one in (51).
 For this means that, even if she had a more flexible principle for assigning accents, she would still be unable to produce the correct prediction for the rice-grower sentence.
-Here is the problem: Because rice is a focus, we may only G-mark it on Selkirk's account if we find antecedents for its ordinary meaning and its focal meaning.
-The ordinary meaning is easy to find an antecedent for.
-But its focal meaning - an alternative set like the one in ??, consisting of meanings of the form "eat " - has no antecedent.
-The only other focal meaning in the sentence which might have been able to serve as an antecedent is the one evoked by the phrase $\lfloor grow{F1} \ rice \rceil_1$.
-And while $\lfloor grow{F1} \ rice \rceil_1$ evokes an alternative set, it evokes the wrong one: not (53), but (54), consisting of meanings of the form " rice."
+Here is the problem: Because rice is a focus, we may only G-mark it on Selkirk's account if we find antecedents for its ordinary meaning and its focal meaning - an alternative set like the one in (52), consisting of meanings of the form "eat \\\\" - has no antecedent.
+The only other focal meaning in the sentence which might have been able to serve as an antecedent is the one evoked by the phrase $\lfloor grow{F1} rice \rceil_1$ .
+And while $\lfloor grow{F1} rice \rceil_1$ evokes an alternative set, it evokes the wrong one: not (52), but (53), consisting of meanings of the form "\\\\ rice."